kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_03_baby_maker.md

 Chapter 4 will introduce you to the **Magic Button** — the single most important thing for female pleasure.

 This is where everything changes. 💫

+---

+## Quiz

+Question: Is sex only for making babies?
+Answer: No

+Question: Can a woman enjoy sex without wanting to get pregnant?
+Answer: Yes

+Question: Do sperm and egg need to meet for pregnancy to happen?
+Answer: Yes

+Question: Can intimacy be enjoyable even when not trying to conceive?
+Answer: Yes

+Question: Is it natural for women to want pleasure during intimacy?
+Answer: Yes